bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

         """
 }

-// ...
+...
 ```

-Similarly we would specify the number of CPUs the process would require if this
+Similarly we could specify the number of CPUs the process would require if this
 was more than one.

 We can provide default CPU and memory settings for all processes in our workflow